 64-bit processing isn't the only enhancement: See What Else is New in Minitab 19

-David has been speaking at conferences like Minitab Insights about his research and how classic Six Sigma and operational excellence practitioners can build on their knowledge of statistical methods to take the next step into the data science revolution.
+David has been speaking at conferences about his research and how classic Six Sigma and operational excellence practitioners can build on their knowledge of statistical methods to take the next step into the data science revolution.
 He plans to present and publish further findings next year on how to provide home healthcare clinicians a stable methodology to improve patient outcomes.